Issocala/akka-websocket-example/README.md

 # akka-websocket-example
+akka-websocket-example
-akka-websocket-example include scala and java, server and client
+include scala and java
+server and client
+actor